-- Channel width Select the channel width from the drop-down list.
-The default setting is automatic, which can adjust the channel width for your clients automatically. - Channel This field determines which operating frequency will be used.
-The default channel is set to Auto, so the Router will choose the best channel automatically.
-It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point.
+Channel width - Select the channel width from the drop-down list.
+The default setting is automatic, which can adjust the channel width for your clients automatically.

 If 11b only, 11g only or 11bg mixed is selected in the Mode field, the Channel Width selecting field will turn grey and the value will become 20M, which is unable to be changed.